-Re: Consolidated Communications of Northern New England Company, LLC d/b/a Consolidated Communications-NNE, Request for Modification of the Wholesale Performance Plan; Docket No. 2019-00045
+Re: DT 19-141: Petition of Consolidated Communications of Northern New England Company, LLC for Approval of Modifications to the Wholesale Performance Plan

-Dear Mr. Lanphear:
+Dear Ms. Howland:

-On February 28, 2019, Consolidated Communications of Northern New England Company, LLC d/b/a Consolidated Communications - NNE ("Consolidated Communications") filed a petition with the Maine Public Utilities Commission (the "Commission") (and filed similar petitions with the Maine and Vermont Commissions, collectively the "Original Petition") proposing to modify the Wholesale Performance Plan ("WPP") in part to eliminate any requirement to track and report performance measurements, and pay associated penalties, that pertain to certain products or services provided pursuant to 47 U.S.C. § 271 from which the Federal Communications Commission ("FCC") granted forbearance to Bell Operating Companies ("BOCs") in 2015.
-See Petition of US Telecom for Forbearance Pursuant to 47 U.S.C. §160(c) from Enforcement of Obsolete ILEC Legacy Regulations that Inhibit Deployment of Next Generation Networks, Memorandum Opinion and Order, 31 FCC Rcd 6157 (2015).
-Since the filing of the Original Petition, the Federal Communications Commission issued a second forbearance order on April 15, 2009.
+On February 28, 2019, Consolidated Communications of Northern New England Company, LLC d/b/a Consolidated Communications - NNE ("Consolidated Communications") filed a petition with the New Hampshire Public Utilities Commission ("Commission") (and filed similar petitions with the Maine and Vermont Commissions, collectively the "Original Petition") proposing to modify the Wholesale Performance Plan ("WPP") in part to eliminate any requirement to track and report performance measurements, and pay associated penalties, that pertain to certain products or services provided pursuant to 47 U.S.C. § 271 from which the Federal Communications Commission ("FCC") granted forbearance to Bell Operating Companies ("BOCs") in 2015.
+See Petition of U S Telecom for Forbearance Pursuant to 47 U.S.C. §160(c) from Enforcement of Obsolete ILEC Legacy Regulations that Inhibit Deployment of Next Generation Networks, Memorandum Opinion and Order, 31 FCC Rcd 6157 (2015).
+Since that filing the Federal Communications Commission issued a second forbearance order on April 15, 2009.
 Petition of US Telecom for Forbearance Pursuant to 47 U.S.C. §160(c) to Accelerate Investment in Broadband and Next-Generation Networks, Memorandum Opinion and Order, FCC 19-31 (rel.
-April 15, 2019).
+April 15, 2019) (hereinafter the "2019 Forbearance Order").

-In light of these FCC Forbearance Orders, Consolidated Communications now seeks leave to amend its Original Petition filed in this proceeding pursuant to Sections 1(A) and 5 of the Commission's Rules of Practice and Procedure (Chapter 110) and Rule 15(a) of the Maine Rules of Civil Procedure.
-Accordingly, enclosed for filing in the above-referenced proceeding please find a Motion to Amend the Original Petition.
-Attachment A to the Motion is an Amended and Restated Petition (the "Amended Petition"), which requests authorization from the Commission to withdraw the WPP in its entirety, pursuant to the Change of Law provision in Section 1, Paragraph K of the WPP.
+In light of these FCC Forbearance Orders, Consolidated Communications now seeks leave to amend its Original Petition pursuant to the Commission's Chapter Puc 200 Rules.
+Consolidated Communications hereby files an Amended and Restated Petition (the "Amended Petition"), which requests authorization from the Commission to withdraw the WPP in its entirety, pursuant to the Change of Law provisions, set forth in Section K the WPP.